The Tale of One Bad Rat

 The Tale of One Bad Rat is a 4-issue comic book limited series by Bryan Talbot.
 It was first published by Dark Horse Comics in 1994 and later brought out in a collected edition.

-The story is about a victim of child abuse.
-It makes heavy reference to the works of Beatrix Potter.
+The graphic novel tells the story of Helen Potter, an unhoused teenager coping with the aftermath of childhood sexual abuse.
+The narrative makes extensive reference to the life and works of Beatrix Potter, whose books play a significant role in Helen's imagination and emotional recovery.
+The work is also a love letter to northern England's Lake District.

-One Bad Rat is the most mainstream of Talbot's works and is drawn in a simple, naturalistic style with painted colours.
-Unusually for Talbot (and the comics industry in general), all of the characters were drawn from life, and the locations from photographs of real places.
+One Bad Rat is the most mainstream of Talbot's works and is drawn in a naturalistic style with painted colours.
+In contrast to much of his earlier fantasy and science-fiction work, for One Bad Rat Talbot adopted a more documentary approach, basing the characters on real people and the settings on photographs of real locations.